Aputula

 Aputula, alternatively spelt Apatula (formerly Finke until the 1980s), is a remote Indigenous Australian community in the Northern Territory of Australia.
 It is 317 km south of Alice Springs and 159 km east of Kulgera roadhouse on the Stuart Highway, near the border with South Australia.
-The Finke River (named after German prospector William Finke), which is dry for most of the year except during occasional floods and is part of the Lake Eyre basin, passes within a few kilometres of the community.
+The Finke River (named after German explorer and pastoralist William Finke), runs within a few kilometres of the community.
+The river, which is part of the Lake Eyre basin, is dry for most of the year, but is subject to occasional floods.

 Location and geography

 Aputula is the farthest populated place from the sea in mainland Australia, and therefore the nearest settlement to the geographical centre: the Lambert centre point of mainland Australia is 23 km west-southwest of the township.

 History

 A railway siding called Finke Siding was created on the Central Australia Railway around 1925.
 It began as a small working men's camp, where the fettlers (railway workers) lived in concrete buildings without family.
 The nearest police and postal services were at Charlotte Waters and the district's cattle yards and railway station were at Rumbalara.
 Car travellers were rare.
 Aboriginal people started visiting the siding as soon as it was built.
 Lower Southern Arrernte and Luritja people established a camp in the sandhills nearby, trading dingo scalps, wild flowers, artefacts and other items for water and food.

 A police station was built in the late 1930s, after the Charlotte Waters one closed down and the policemen, trackers, their families and some "aged and infirm" Aboriginal people moved to Finke.
 Residents petitioned for a postal service in 1938.
 Aboriginal visitors increased as people from Ernabella came to pick up supplies from the train.
 During the war years, the Central Australian Railway was the main transport route for thousands of soldiers from the southern states going to war in the Pacific, and the siding got its first repeater station operator as well as its first privately owned business.

 After World War II, local pastoralists convinced the government to move its cattle yards from Rumbalara to Finke because the water quality at Finke was much better, and the population was thus boosted.
 In 1947, the first pub, Finke Hotel, owned by Ted Colson (who had been the first European person to cross the Simpson Desert), was opened.
 An air strip, which gave access to the Royal Flying Doctor Service, and race track were built by the Aboriginal residents.
 In 1949 the government started subsidising the town's water supply, but the 1950s saw a water crisis.